9.1 Domain 4 Revenue Cycle Management Frame

 4. Choose the action that corrects the cause and documents the decision.

-5. Avoid shortcuts that make the claim look payable while leaving the record unsupported.
+5. Reject shortcuts that make the claim look payable while leaving the record unsupported.

-For RHIA study, connect every reimbursement question to governance.
-The revenue cycle should produce accurate claims, but it should also produce trustworthy health information.
-That is why Domain 4 sits comfortably beside the exam's governance, compliance, analytics, and leadership domains.
+Connect every reimbursement question to governance.
+The revenue cycle should produce accurate claims, but it must also produce trustworthy health information.
+That is why Domain 4 sits comfortably beside the exam's governance, compliance, analytics, and leadership domains, and why the highest-scoring answer is almost never the fastest path to cash.

 Test Your Knowledge

-Which statement best describes the RHIA focus for Revenue Cycle Management?
+Which statement best describes the RHIA focus for Domain 4, Revenue Cycle Management?

 A